ReInHerit/digital-hub/content/bestpractices/2024-02-12-training-webinars.md

   materials for publishing news and registration forms, creation of graphical interface of the single webinar rooms, collection of material to be published."
-transferbestpractice: More than 250 experts were involved and participated in various online webinar sessions.
-Webinars played a crucial role in fostering collaboration, disseminating knowledge, and building a network of experts within the context of the ReInHerit project.
-By exploiting the potential of digital platforms and involving professionals from various institutions, a dynamic and inclusive learning environment was created.
+transferbestpractice: "More than 250 experts were involved and participated in various online webinar sessions.
+Webinars played a crucial role in fostering collaboration, disseminating knowledge, and building a network of experts within the context of the ReInHerit project. "
+infosbestpractice: By exploiting the potential of digital platforms and involving professionals from various institutions, a dynamic and inclusive learning environment was created.
 The recorded webinar sessions, together with the accompanying training material, will continue to be valuable resources for professional development in the museum sector.
-infosbestpractice: n/a
 urlsbestpractice: " https://reinherit-hub.eu/webinars "
 urlsbestpracticeTwo: " https://reinherit-hub.eu/webinars "
 urlsbestpracticeThree: " https://reinherit-hub.eu/webinars "